GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images

+\textbf{White Gaussian noise}\ \ Table \ref{table:bsd68_gaussian} shows the results on BSD68 corrupted by white Gaussian noise with different $\sigma$'s.
+Several variations of our G2G, $g_{\thetab_2}$ and the G2G iterates, G2G$_{j\geq 1}$, are shown for two different training data versions for learning the generative model.

+Firstly, we clearly observe the iterative G2G training is \textit{very} effective; namely, it significantly improves the initial noisy estimate $g_{\thetab_2}$, particularly when the quality of the initial estimate is not good enough.
+This result confirms the result of Figure \ref{fig:noisy_n2n} indeed carries over to the blind denoising setting with our method.
+Secondly, we note G2G$_1$ already considerably outperforms N2V, which is trained with the \textit{exact} same model architecture and dataset.
+Finally, the performance of G2G$_3$ is \textit{very} strong; it outperforms BM3D, which knows true $\sigma$, and even sometimes outperforms the blindly trained DnCNN-B and N2N, which is trained with the same BSD400 dataset, but with more information.
+This somewhat counter-intuitive result is possible since our G2G$_j$ accurately learns the correct noise level in the image, while DnCNN-B and N2N are trained with the composite noise levels, $\sigma\in[0,55]$.

-\textbf{Mixture and correlated noise}\ \ Table \ref{table:mixture} shows the results for the noise beyond the white Gaussian noise.
-Note our G2G does not assume any distributional or correlation structure of the noise, hence it can still run as before for the noise different from Gaussian or the noise with non-diagonal covariance matrix.
-In Table \ref{table:mixture}, the G2G results are for using (LM,BSD) as specified above.
-Moreover, DnCNN-B and N2N are still the ones blindly trained with the white Gaussian noise.
+\textbf{Mixture and correlated noise}\ \ Table \ref{table:bsd68_mixture_and_correlated} shows the results on mixture and correlated noise beyond white Gaussian.
+Note our G2G$_j$ does not assume any distributional or correlation structure of the noise, hence, it can still run as long as the assumption on the noise holds.